 Until yesterday, I literally had no clue how many books there were in my house.
 So I decided to undertake the tedious task of cataloging my personal library.

-It turns out I have 307 books, of which 286 are business and management books and rest are fiction.
-Most of the books reside in two bookshelves and a few in a newly built book almirah.
+It turns out I have 307 books, of which 286 are business and management books and the rest are fiction.
+Most of the books reside on two bookshelves and a few in a newly built book almirah.
 These are the books that I’ve deliberately collected, the books I’ve kept because I just love them.

 Our personal libraries reflect the history of our intellectual journey.
 Over time, they become an inextricable part of our individuality.